 Not in picture Connor Giltz and Corinna Pilcher.

-Fall 2020 New Members - Pi Mu Epsilon Honorary was held virtually October 27, 2020 and 9 new members were accepted.
+Fall 2020 New Members - Pi Mu Epsilon Honorary was held virtually (sorry no picture) October 27, 2020 and 9 new members were accepted.
 Congratulations to all!

 Class of 2021: Mikayla Lathrop